Dropshipping News Weekly Update Vol.13. Here are five pieces of dropshipping news for you to catch up with, let’s see what’s new in dropshipping.

-1. eBay adds new overseas warehouse service provider “Dajian Yuncang”
+1. eBay adds a new overseas warehouse service provider “Dajian Yuncang”

 2. PayPal announces cancellation of late payment fees for “buy first, pay later” service